nathan818fr/cinnamon-back-to-monitor/README.md

 ### • Fullscreen windows are not restored

-The required APIs are not exposed to cinnamon extensions.<br/>
+Before Cinnamon 5.4, the required APIs were not exposed to cinnamon extensions.<br/>
-Therefore, fullscreen windows are ignored by this extension.
+In this case, the fullscreen windows will be ignored.

+With Cinnamon 5.4 and above, the fullscreen windows will be restored correctly!

 ### • The "Always on Visible Workspace" option is not restored